ehsan18t/qbt-theme/README.md

 ## How to create your own theme file?
 This repo also contains different tool to create your own qbittorrent theme files.
 You can check the source of above style in `Builds` folder

+## Build With Docker

+If you have Docker installed you can compile the Mumble Dark theme without setting up the native toolchain:

+- `docker build -t qbt-theme-builder .`
+- `docker run --rm -v ${PWD}/Builds/dist:/workspace/Builds/dist qbt-theme-builder`

+The generated `.qbtheme` files will appear in `Builds/dist`.